java-wanted/jupik/03-oop/OOP.md

 - Provide a class that extends it with the property weight

 - Provide an operation to print the all properties onto a terminal

+### Inheritance.
+Abstract operations

+Solve the following geometrics issue:

+- Create a class Shape with two properties: a and b, the length of sides.
+  Provide a constructor to configure this properties

+- Provide an operation to get the perimeter of this shapes.

+- Create classes to represent triangles and rectangles.
+The former has the third parameter, c, the length of the third side.